Rudolf Vrba: Walking to Slovakia

 According to Henryk Świebocki of the Auschwitz-Birkenau State Museum, local people, including members of the Polish underground who lived near the camp, did what they could to help escapees.
 Vrba wrote that there was no organized help for them on the outside.
 At first the men moved only at night, eating bread taken from Auschwitz and drinking from streams.
-On 13 April, lost in Bielsko-Biala, they approached a farmhouse and a Polish woman took them in for a day.
+On 13 April, lost in Bielsko-Biała, they approached a farmhouse and a Polish woman took them in for a day.
 Feeding them bread, potato soup and ersatz coffee, she explained that most of the area had been "Germanized" and that Poles helping Jews risked death.

 They continued following the river; every so often, a Polish woman would drop half a loaf of bread near them.
 They were shot at on 16 April by German gendarmes but escaped.
 Two other Poles helped them with food and a place to stay, until they finally crossed the Polish–Slovak border near Skalité on 21 April 1944.
 By this time, Vrba's feet were so swollen he had had to cut off his boots and was wearing carpet slippers one of the Polish peasants had given him.

 A peasant family in Skalité took them in for a few days, fed and clothed them, then put them in touch with a Jewish doctor in nearby Čadca, Dr. Pollack.
 Vrba and Pollack had met in a transit camp in Nováky.
 Through a contact in the Slovak Jewish Council, Pollack arranged for them to send people from Bratislava to meet the men.
 Pollack was distressed to learn the probable fate of his parents and siblings, who had been deported from Slovakia to Auschwitz in 1942.